Abillallib/customer-industry-analysis/README.md

 Output:

-Term frequency tables with root words
+-Term frequency tables with root words

-Excel/TXT files for further analysis

-Optional word cloud visualizations for quick insights
+-Excel for further analysis and categorization -Optional word cloud visualizations for quick insights